alexa/ask-cli/docs/concepts/Smapi-Command.md

     <dt>--sort-field <sort-field></dt>
     <dd markdown="span">[OPTIONAL] Sets the field on which the sorting would be applied.</dd>
     <dt>-g,--stage <stage></dt>
-    <dd markdown="span">[OPTIONAL] A filter used to retrieve items where the stage is equal to the given value.
-[MULTIPLE]: Values can be separated by comma.
+    <dd markdown="span">[OPTIONAL] The stage of the skill to be used for evaluation.
+An error will be returned if this skill stage is not enabled on the account used for evaluation.
 [ENUM]: development,live.</dd>
     <dt>-l,--locale <locale></dt>
     <dd markdown="span">[OPTIONAL] A filter used to retrieve items where the locale is equal to the given value.